Heart disease and stroke

-Find out how you can prevent, and even reverse heart disease simply by changing your diet.
+Find out how you can prevent, and even reverse heart disease and stroke simply by changing your diet.

 Heart disease is one of the UK’s biggest killers.
 Smoking, lack of exercise and poor diet all contribute.
 The government recommends lean meat, low-fat dairy and oily fish.
 However, ditching all animal foods from the diet is a more effective way to prevent and even reverse heart disease.